eds2024/eds2024.github.io/_pages/index.md

 Save the date and join us for **keynotes, poster & tooling sessions** and **social events** in the beautiful City of Light!

 Students requiring a short-stay visa for the event can apply [here](https://www.france-visas.gouv.fr/en/web/france-visas/home).

+## Who is organising the event?

+The Institut Polytechnique de Paris (IPP) is a world-class Institute of science and technology regrouping 5 prestigious French engineering Schools: École Polytechnique, ENSTA Paris, ENSAE Paris, Télécom Paris, Télécom SudParis.
+These schools have contributed to major industrial and technological breakthroughs over the last two centuries and use their respective expertise to develop competitive training programs and cutting-edge research.
+IPP has further established itself as a leader in education and research in France and internationally.
+Learn more on the website [here](https://www.ip-paris.fr/en)!